JeffIrwin/aoc-syntran/README.md

 syntran ./main.syntran
 ```

-As of 2023-12-05, you will need at least syntran version 0.0.29 to run the code here
+As of 2023-12-15, you will need at least syntran version 0.0.30 to run the code here

+Until 2023 day 15, 0.0.29 was sufficient.
+Day 15 requires `i32()` casting characters to ASCII codes, which were added in 0.0.30.

 Until 2023 day 5, 0.0.27 was sufficient.
 Day 5 requires `i32()` casting and `parse_i64()`, which were added by 0.0.29